History

 By choosing Yoko’s sports apparel, you can rest assured that the your comfort and enjoyment of outdoor activities won’t be compromised by what you’re wearing.
 The great outdoors are filled with experiences; we’ll leave the fulfillment and satisfaction to you.

-40 YEARS OF YOKO
+OVER 40 YEARS OF YOKO

 1977